rhdunn/reecedunn.co.uk/espeak-for-android.md

 This port of eSpeak is built on the eyes-free version.
 It fixes multiple issues found in the eyes-free version:

+1. Fixes crashes on Android 4.3;
-1. Speech rate and pitch are correctly handled, so eSpeak on Android sounds like it does on the desktop
+2. Speech rate and pitch are correctly handled, so eSpeak on Android sounds like it does on the desktop;
-2. Speech rate is set as words per minute
+3. Speech rate is set as words per minute;
-3. Pitch, base pitch and volume are configurable as percentages.
+4. Pitch, base pitch and volume are configurable as percentages;
-4. The eSpeak variant can be selected.
+5. The eSpeak variant can be selected;
-5. Languages are correctly selected (e.g. selecting Slovak and Slovenian, or selecting Cantonese Chinese)
+6. Languages are correctly selected (e.g. selecting Slovak and Slovenian, or selecting Cantonese Chinese);
-6. Language names are correctly displayed (e.g. "Scottish English" is displayed as "English (United Kingdom, Scottish Standard English)")
+7. Language names are correctly displayed (e.g. "Scottish English" is displayed as "English (United Kingdom, Scottish Standard English)");
-7. Accent and special characters are supported
+8. Accent and special characters are supported;
-8. MIPS-based devices are supported
+9. MIPS-based devices are supported;
-9. Various memory leaks and crashes are fixed
+10. Various memory leaks and crashes are fixed;
-10. SSML is only processed if the SSML markup is wrapped in a &lt;speak&gt; tag
+11. SSML is only processed if the SSML markup is wrapped in a &lt;speak&gt; tag.

 Pronunciation errors should be reported to the [espeak-general@lists.sourceforge.net](mailto:espeak-general@lists.sourceforge.net) mailing list.